wotography/DVR-timeline-version-manager/README.md

 - **Plugin does not open**: The GUI may not appear if the script is run from the free version of DaVinci Resolve.
 Use DaVinci Resolve Studio instead.
 Make sure you are using the correct version.
 - **Timeline Processing**: If no timelines are processed, check the Console or Log Messages for errors.
 This issue often occurs if timelines are not selected in the Media Pool before running the script.
 - **Scripting API Errors**: Errors related to the scripting API can usually be resolved by ensuring that scripting is enabled in the Resolve Preferences.
+- **Skipped Item always counts at least one**: The script also detects the current bin as selected but skips it intentionally.

 ### Known Issues
 I am continuously working to improve the plugin.
 If you encounter any issues not listed here, please report them by opening an Issue with as much detail as possible.